leftathome/chef-workflow-tasklib/README.md

 can use its settings as well.

 Tasks can also dynamically supply their own `KnifeSupport` configuration bits.
-Our `foodcritic` plugin defines several methods to differentiate the cookbook directory checked from the one that's to be uploaded/resolved to.
-This is nice if you keep your "in-house" cookbooks in a separate spot.
+Our `foodcritic` plugin supplies a setting to differentiate the cookbook directory checked from the one that's to be uploaded/resolved to.
+This is nice if you keep your "in-house" cookbooks in a separate spot from your full corpus of cookbooks, and don't care if the third party cookbooks pass a lint check.

 ```ruby
 require 'chef-workflow/tasks/cookbooks/foodcritic'